Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 “Do you think I’m a real man?”
 I asked him.
 “Well, yes, I think you’re a godly man and I respect you.”
 Brian didn’t want to offend his pastor but he really didn’t think that a religious man understood sex.
 “I don’t look at pornography.
 By your definition I am not a real man,” I continued, much to Brian’s discomfort.

 Brian’s half-hearted retaliation exposed the vulnerability he was beginning to feel, “You are not supposed to look at pornography.
 You’re a pastor!”
 “Am I not a man because I am a pastor?”
 At this point Brian realized he was trying to cover up his own pain by discrediting his pastor.
-The dam of his pent-up emotions broke loose as he told of the haunting pictures in his head, from childhood years, of his father, mother and other women engaging in sexual activity.
+His pent-up emotions broke loose as he told of the haunting pictures in his head, from childhood years.
+He saw his father, mother and other women engaging in sexual activity.
 Brian took time to listen to himself for the first time in his life.

 “Why does my dad have to be a pervert?
 Why did I have to get a dad who would do those things to my mom?
-Why did my mom let those things happen?
+And why did my mom let those things happen?
 What’s wrong with me that I have to have these parents?”

 Brian’s flood of emotions laid bare the source of his personal involvement in the sexual revolution.
 He didn’t respect his dad because his dad had abused his mom.
 He didn’t respect his mom because she had allowed herself to be abused.
 His response was to abuse his own sexuality so that he fit into the family.
 It was too painful to say his mom and dad were wrong.

 In utter frustration he told me that he didn’t know how to relate to women without being sexually involved.
 He avoided all contact with women that wouldn’t lead to sex.
-In one final explosion of pain and frustration, Brian exclaimed, “After all I have experienced, I don’t think I can look at the woman I married with respect —as if she is a real person.
+Brian exclaimed, “After all I have experienced, I don’t think I can look at the woman I married with respect —as if she is a real person.
 I’m afraid I will only look at her as a sex object.
 But, do you really think I can change?”

 Trying to Fill the Void